 Except as excused pursuant to Sections 15.1, if shipment of the MSD is delayed beyond the shipment date set forth above, the respective project leaders of Seller and Buyer shall meet to reach mutual agreement on the impact of such delay, if any, with regard to the value and critical path schedule.
 Such agreement may include graduated Scheduled Liquidated Damages, as appropriate with regard to the value and critical path schedule.
 When completed, such agreement shall become incorporated into this Contract.

-Notwithstanding the foregoing, Seller shall have no liability to Buyer for the foregoing liquidated damages for delay in Shipment of the Major Components (i) to the extent that such delay does not independently adversely impact the critical path schedule of the Buyer and his Construction Contractor in achieving Provisional Acceptance by the Scheduled Provisional Acceptance Date, or (ii) the Unit achieves Provisional Acceptance on or prior to the Scheduled Provisional Acceptance Date specified in Section 15.4.2 below and the Buyer does not incur additional delay or acceleration costs from Buyer’s Construction Contractor for Seller’s delay, or (iii) to the extent Buyer, in its sole discretion, waives payment of such liquidated damages.
+Notwithstanding the foregoing, Seller shall have no liability to Buyer for the foregoing liquidated damages for delay in Shipment of the Major Components (i) to the extent that such delay does not independently adversely impact the critical path schedule of the Buyer and his Construction Contractor in achieving Provisional Acceptance by the Scheduled Provisional Acceptance Date, or (ii) the Buyer does not incur additional acceleration costs from Buyer’s Construction Contractor for suchdelay, or (iii) to the extent Buyer, in its sole discretion, waives payment of such liquidated damages.

 15.4.2 Provisional Acceptance Schedule .